Roz Kaveney

 Roz Kaveney (born 9 July 1949) is a British writer, critic, and poet, best known for her critical works about pop culture and for being a core member of the Midnight Rose collective.
 Kaveney's works include fiction and non-fiction, poetry, reviewing, and editing.
-Kaveney is also a transgender rights activist.
+Kaveney is also a civil liberties and transgender rights activist.
 She has contributed to several newspapers such as The Independent and The Guardian.
 She is also a founding member of Feminists Against Censorship and a former deputy chair of Liberty.
-She was deputy editor of the transgender-related magazine META.
+She was an editor of the transgender-related magazine META.

 Early life and transition

 Kaveney attended Pembroke College, Oxford, where she participated in a poetry group that had a particular interest in Martian poetry and shared a flat with Christopher Reid.
 Kaveney is a transgender woman, who began transition in her last year at Oxford.

+In the early 1970s, Kaveney was part of the Gay Liberation Front's Transvestite, Transsexual and Drag Queen Group.
+Along with several other individuals, including Rachel Pollack, she contributed to the 1972 essay "Don't call me mister, you fucking beast", which has been described as Britain's "first trans manifesto".
+This was published alongside other works in the second women's issue of Come Together, the newspaper of the Gay Liberation Front.

 After being "persuaded to desist by feminist friends", Kaveney delayed her transition for several years.
 She eventually transitioned around 1978.

+Cultural criticism

+Since the late 1970s Kaveney has been a prolific cultural critic.
+She has written reviews and essays for numerous publications, including science fiction and fantasy periodicals such as Vector and Foundation, and The Times Literary Supplement.
+Kaveney is also known for editing books which contain a range of essays about popular films and television shows, including Buffy the Vampire Slayer and Battlestar Galactica.